 Các Ủy Viên hoãn cuộc họp thường niên lần thứ hai

-The Open Ocean Trustee Implementation Group is planning restoration activities for the 2017-2020 planning years.
-We would like your input on restoration opportunities in the Open Ocean Restoration Area.
+The Louisiana Trustee Implementation Group is planning restoration activities to address injuries caused by the Deepwater Horizon oil spill.
+We would like your input on restoration opportunities in the Louisiana Restoration Area.

 We will consider activities under a range of restoration types to address a variety of injuries.
 The restoration types that may be considered are:

 Hội đồng Ủy viên Đánh giá Thiệt hại Tài nguyên Thiên nhiên Deepwater Horizon sẽ tổ chức một buổi họp công chúng vào Ngày 12 Tháng 9 Năm 2017 ở Mobile, Alabama.
 Trong suốt buổi họp này, chúng tôi sẽ trình bày các cập nhật về công việc của Hội đồng Ủy viên và mỗi Nhóm Ủy viên Thực hiện (TIG): Florida, Alabama, Mississippi, Louisiana, Texas, Đại dương Mở, và Toàn Vùng.

 The Deepwater Horizon Trustee Council will hold a public meeting on September 12, 2017 in Mobile, Alabama.